EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 provided the attacker is on the network path and can correctly guess which operations the respective packages belong to.

+The attacks can be performed on any security protocol where the attacker can delay the delivery of a message.
+This incluses DTLS, IPsec, and most OSCORE configurations.
+The attacks does not work on TCP with TLS or OSCORE (with TLS-like sequence number handling) as in these cases no messages can be delivered before the delayed message.

 ### Completing an Operation with an Earlier Final Block

 In this scenario (illustrated in {{promotevaljean}}), blocks from two